ChocoDino2k/SchedLinkRemastered/README.md

 # SchedLinkRemastered
-The redesign of SchedLink.com to be more autonomous and clean up code, post 08/03/2021
+A redesigned SchedLink, made to be more autonomous and clean up code.
+Created 08/03/2021.